Southern Ontario: Tourism

 Southern Ontario is well known for its attractions and tourism.
-Some popular tourist attractions include the CN Tower, Parliament Hill, Niagara Falls, National Gallery of Canada, Canada's Wonderland, CNE, Caesars Windsor, Canadian War Museum, Toronto Zoo, Hockey Hall of Fame, Ripley's Aquarium of Canada, Royal Canadian Mint, Marineland, The Rideau Canal, the Canadian Museum of History and the Royal Ontario Museum.
+Some popular tourist attractions include the CN Tower, Parliament Hill, Niagara Falls, National Gallery of Canada, Canada's Wonderland, CNE, Caesars Windsor, Canadian War Museum, Toronto Zoo, Hockey Hall of Fame, Ripley's Aquarium of Canada, Royal Canadian Mint, The Rideau Canal, Canadian Warplane Heritage Museum, the Canadian Museum of History and the Royal Ontario Museum.

 Niagara Falls is the 6th most visited attraction by domestic and international tourists worldwide, with over 14 million tourists annually.
 In 2006, Toronto was the 14th most visited city by international tourists in the world, with over 4.1 million visitors in the year.
 Ottawa is the most visited city in Canada by domestic tourists, hosting over 6.9 million Canadian visitors per year.

 Southern Ontario is home to several professional sports teams, including the Ottawa Senators and Toronto Maple Leafs in the NHL; the Toronto Blue Jays in Major League Baseball; the NBA's Toronto Raptors; soccer's Toronto FC in MLS and Atlético Ottawa in the Canadian Premier League; and three teams in the Canadian Football League—the Hamilton Tiger-Cats, Ottawa Redblacks, and Toronto Argonauts.
 The region also hosts the Canadian Open in golf and Rogers Cup in tennis.
 (Note: "Rogers Cup" is the current sponsored name.
 The men's version, held in Toronto in even-numbered years, is generically known as the Canada Masters, and the women's version, held in Toronto in odd-numbered years, is generically known as the Canadian Open.)